 Form of Plagiarism Suggested Penalty (to be recorded as a Category C finding) Serial offences of minor plagiarism at the undergraduate level (a 3 rd time or more), indicating a total disregard for the rules, and an unwillingness to make the effort to remedy the problem despite several previous sanctions.
-All these offences have the potential to attract serious penalties, ranging from mark penalties to re-doing Second offences of major plagiarism in major assignments at the undergraduate level (cases of plagiarism of 50% or more of a subsequent assignment). work to DPWP to exclusion (whether suspended or not).
-If permanent exclusion is recommended, this must be confirmed by Senate and Council.
-Second offences of syndication and/or taking and copying from another student's work without permission. -
+All these offences have the potential to attract serious penalties, ranging from mark penalties to re-doing Second offences of major plagiarism in major assignments at the undergraduate level (cases of plagiarism of 50% or more of a subsequent assignment).
+Second offences of syndication and/or taking and copying from another student's work without permission.